Skip to content

 • it has the right to grant the licences in these Terms;

-• it will provide the Software with reasonable care and skill, as required under the Supply of Services (Implied Terms) Act 1982 and the Consumer Rights Act 2015 where applicable.
+• it will provide the Software with reasonable care and skill, as required under the Supply of Services (Implied Terms) Act 1982.

 Nothing in these Terms shall limit or exclude either party’s liability for: (a) death or personal injury caused by its negligence; (b) fraud or fraudulent misrepresentation; or (c) any other liability that cannot be excluded or limited by law.